 Tom Prestby is the Wisconsin Conservation Manager at Audubon Great Lakes.
-He leads Audubon’s wetland restoration in the St. Louis River Estuary and works to build bird conservation partnerships for Audubon in Green Bay and across other Important Bird Areas in the state.
-Recently, Prestby has been a leader of the five-year Wisconsin Breeding Bird Atlas II project, volunteered with Northeast Wisconsin Audubon Society, and conducted a highly successful review of Important Bird Areas.
+He leads Audubon’s wetland restoration in the St. Louis River Estuary, multiple projects in Green Bay including Piping Plover monitoring and recovery efforts and monitoring and restoration at the Oneida Nation, and works to build bird conservation partnerships for Audubon across other areas of the state, including Audubon Conservation Ranching in the Driftless and Central Wisconsin and other partnerships in Important Bird Areas throughout the state.
+Prestby has also been a leader of the five-year Wisconsin Breeding Bird Atlas II project.
 From childhood Prestby has been driven by a passion for birds, which has fueled a career focused on bird conservation.
 He has a B.S. degree from University of Wisconsin-Madison and a M.S. degree from University of Wisconsin-Green Bay, where he researched shorebirds and terns for his thesis, including discovering the first Piping Plovers to successfully breed on Green Bay in 75 years.
 Prestby has researched and monitored birds across the state of Wisconsin and now lives in Green Bay.